milestonesys/mipsdk-samples-protocol/RestfulCommunicationPython/README.md

 - XProtect 2021 R2 or later.
 - The API Gateway installed on the same host as the management server.
-- A basic user with the Administrators role.
+- A user with the Administrators role.
 - A PTZ camera with PTZ Presets if you'd like to run the `cameras_and_tasks()` part of the sample.
-- Python version 3.6 or newer.
+- Python version 3.7 or newer.
-- The Python package 'Requests'.
-To install 'Requests':
+- The Python packages 'requests' and 'requests-ntml'.
+To install the package:
-  - In a command prompt, enter `pip install requests`.
+  - In a command prompt, enter `pip install <package-name>`.
-  - In Visual Studio Solution Explorer, select a Python environment under Python Environments, then from the context menu select Manage Python Packages and search for "requests".
+  - In Visual Studio Solution Explorer, select a Python environment under Python Environments, then from the context menu select Manage Python Packages and search for *\<package-name>*.
+TODO how to open Python Environments, widen window to see Packages tab

 ## The sample demonstrates